Skip to navigation Skip to content

 Code error + Read more ...

-The system returns a 'u' in the S (select) field to indicate that the selection has been updated.
+QBBI returns a lower case u in the S field to advise that the selection has been updated with a status code.

 5